Syed Ahmad Barelvi: Reform movement

-Syed Ahmad visited numerous towns of the North Indian plains between 1818 to 1821.
+Syed Ahmad visited numerous towns of the North Indian plains between 1818 and 1821.
 He incited hundreds of missionaries to preach against Shia beliefs and practices.
 Syed Ahmad repeatedly destroyed tazias, an act that resulted in subsequent riots and chaos.
 Syed Ahmad called upon the Muslim masses to abandon practices related to Shia influence, such as the tazias which were replicas of the tombs of the martyrs of Karbala taken in procession during the mourning ceremony of Muharram.
 Shah Muhammad Ismail declared the act of breaking tazias as an obligation upon all believers and asserted that it was as virtuous as breaking idols.
 Syed Ahmad is reported to have organized the burning of thousands of tazias.

 In 1821, Syed Ahmad left for Hajj along with a group of devotees.
 He returned from Hajj in 1823, and once again visited different parts of India.
 For Syed Ahmad and the followers of the Faraizi movement, India was "Dar al-Harb" (a land without a peace treaty with Muslims) and therefore jihad was obligatory for all Muslims.
-In his book Sirat-e-Mustaqeem, Shah Ismail Dehlvi wrote:A large part of present-day India has become “Dar-ul-Harab”.
-Compare the situation with the heavenly blessings of India two and three hundred years ago.Syed Ahmad's opponents labeled him a Wahhabi (a follower of the puritan Sunni reform movement in Arabia), but he did not consider himself as such.
+In his book Sirat-e-Mustaqeem, Shah Ismail Dehlvi wrote:A large part of present-day India has become "Dar-ul-Harab".
+Compare the situation with the heavenly blessings of India two and three hundred years ago.Syed Ahmad's opponents labeled him a Wahhabi, but he did not consider himself as such.